MaPPmath/mappmath.github.io/pages/hsc/hsc.md

 ### Bonus Puzzles

 Each Main Puzzle unlocks a related Bonus Puzzle.
-Players will try to optimize their solutions to beat out the competition!
+Players should try to optimize their solutions to beat out the competition!

 ### Metapuzzle